wallarm/product-documentation/docs/latest/user-guides/events/analyze-attack.md

 [Denylisting](../../user-guides/ip-lists/denylist.md) proves to be an effective defensive measure against high-volume attacks of different types.
 This is achieved by blocking requests at the earliest stage of processing.
 At the same time, it is equally important to gather comprehensive information on all blocked requests for further analysis.

-Wallarm offers the ability to collect and display information regarding blocked requests (hits) from denylisted source IPs.
+Wallarm offers the ability to collect and display information regarding blocked requests from denylisted source IPs.
 This empowers you to evaluate the potency of attacks originating from denylisted IPs, and conduct precise analysis of the requests from these IPs, exploring various parameters.

 !!! info "Feature availability"
-    By default Wallarm does not display information regarding blocked requests (hits) from denylisted source IPs, as node blocks requests immediately and sends nothing to the Cloud, which saves resources.
+    By default Wallarm does not display information regarding requests from denylisted source IPs, as node blocks requests immediately and sends nothing to the Cloud, which saves resources.

     You can enable collecting and displaying this information via the set of [directives](../../admin-en/configure-parameters-en.md#wallarm_acl_export_enable).
 This is only available for NGINX-based nodes starting from version 4.8 and is not supported by the Envoy-based nodes.